Stopping smoking and protection and prevention from tobacco use

 - offering free stop smoking aids like nicotine replacement therapy (NRT), which can be given to you on the spot, as well as the stop smoking medication, Champix

 You can get this support from:

-Online support is also available through:
+Online support and further information is also available through:

 Nicotine is highly addictive and it is the nicotine in cigarettes that causes people to become addicted to smoking.
 Nicotine Replacement Therapy (NRT) helps you to quit by managing your nicotine withdrawal symptoms.

 NRT works by releasing nicotine steadily into your bloodstream, without the poisonous chemicals you get from tobacco smoke.
 This helps to control the cravings for a cigarette.

 Local specialist support providers can give you free NRT there and then so you don’t need to go elsewhere to get it.
 They can also offer you the free stop smoking medication, Champix.